collamaf/SimDaVinci/README_DaVinci.md

 2018.06.14 by collamaf
 - Substituted "Midle" with "Middle"
 - Fix sphere source offset when no case is requested

+2018.06.20 by collamaf
+- Added new argument from command line to choose material for inner probe case: "HSMat": 1 (default) is Pb+plastic, 2 is Pb+Air, 3 is Air+Air
+- Added possibility to run in Multi Thread

 ## TO DO's